 With a view to further consolidating the process, the ASEM Senior Officials recommended the following measures to improve the ASEM working methods:

 ASEM is not an international organisation and has no Secretariat.
-Foreign Ministers and their senior officials (ASEM SOM) also have an overall coordinating role within the ASEM process, and are assisted in this by an informal group of Coordinators (2 from the Asian side and 2 from the European side).
+Foreign Ministers and their senior officials (ASEM SOM) also have an overall coordinating role within the ASEM Process, and are assisted in this by an informal group of Coordinators (2 from the Asian side – representing the ASEAN and non-ASEAN (NESA) groups, and 2 from the European side – the European External Action Service (EEAS) as permanent coordinator and the rotating EU Presidency).